NotChristianGarcia/CI-Components-Catalog/README.md

 ```

 ### Creating the Initial Deployment

+**NOTE:** Registering the same pod again is not only unnecessary but it will not work, because the ``id`` is already taken.
+We leave this here only to document what was done, for posterity.

 The initial deployment to the pods service involved creating a new pod with the "components" ID.
-We leave this here only to document what was done, for posterity. **NOTE:** registering the same pod
-again is not only unnecessary but it will not work, because the ``id`` is already taken.

 We used the following `curl` command to register the pod.